A basic course in programming techniques.

 - design interactive programs

-- use and design composite data types (classes)
+- use and design composite data types and classes

-- apply the problem solving methodology also within other fields than programming,
+- be able to apply the problem solving methodology also in other fields than programming

-- independently be able to solve problems by designing programs of up to 500 lines in a modern programming language.
+- independently and in a group be able to solve problems by designing programs of up to 500 lines in a modern programming language.

 Literature and preparations